Saturday, February 24, 2007

 I didn't, because it isn't fun when you always loose.

-hen I was in college.
+My brother had a huge gambling problem when I was in college.
 It wasn't that he lost a lot, he was very good.
 He loved the art of probability.
 What hurt him was his belief that people meant what they said and said what they meant.
 People bet, but never paid up.
 Sometimes my brother lost, and those same people made sure to collect.

 Now, Daniel Tammet had a very supportive family.
 He was loved and accepted for exactly who he was.
 Both his parents encouraged his passions, no matter how different they seemed.
 My brother came from a very different background of judgment, harsh criticism and wavering acceptance.
 The similarities I saw between the two were startling to me, even considering those differences.
 Daniel had a love for numbers, mostly prime, my brother loved all numbers the same, because they were a constant, easy to understand.
 They represented stability to my brother.
 They were safe in a world that wasn't.